PetrosKarampas/C-imple-Compiler/README.md

 - Final code (ready to be assembled using MARS 4.5)

 ## Files
-The compiler takes as imput .ci files (C-imple) and produces the folowing
+The compiler takes as imput .ci files (C-imple) and produces the following
 -  `.int` Intermediate code files

 -  `.c`   Equivalent code in C programming language